ajm113/unix-aws-vpn-client/README.md

 # Unix AWS VPN Client

-*Connects to AWS Client VPN with OSS OpenVPN using SAML authentication for Unix enviroments.
+*Connects to AWS Client VPN with OSS OpenVPN using SAML authentication for Unix environments.
 Linx, Mac, BSD.
 Forked from @samm-git's aws-vpn-client.*

 See [samm-git's blog post](https://smallhacks.wordpress.com/2020/07/08/aws-client-vpn-internals/) for the implementation details.